michaelneuder/optimistic-relay-documentation/towards-epbs.md

 3. ~~Validating the payment $\implies$ *Trust assumption 3: the proposer trusts the relay to check that the block that pays them.*~~
 4. ~~Publishing the winning block $\implies$ *Trust assumption 4: the builder trusts the relay to publish the winning block.*~~
-5. Refunding proposers who signed invalid header $\implies$ *Trust assumption 5: the proposer trusts the relay to refund them in the case of a missing block.*
+5. Refunding proposers who signed invalid header $\implies$ *Trust assumption 5: the proposer trusts the relay to refund them in the case of an invalid block.*
 6. <span style="color:green">**[new]**</span> Observing the mempool $\implies$ *Trust assumption 6: the proposer trusts the relay to refund them in the case of a missing block.*

 > This design has 2 additional practical benefits.
 (1) It completely removes the bandwidth